xh3210578/bee-docs/docs/installation/install.md

 Great!
 Our api is listening!

-Next, let's see if we have connected with any peers.
+Next, let's see if we have connected with any peers by querying our [debug api](/docs/working-with-bee/debug-api).

 :::info
 Here we are using the `jq` utility to parse our javascript.
 Use your package manager to install `jq`, or simply remove everything after and including the first `|` to view the raw json without it.